jakeryderv/sysaudit/README.md

 # sysaudit

-Inspect and audit your system's hardware and software
+Inspect and audit your system's hardware and software for linux-based distros.

+---